 This feature might be my favorite thing about YNAB.
 If you overspend in a category, you can cover it with another category that you have extra in.
 (Although, if you’re overspending in a category every month, you probably need to budget more moola into that category.)

-I seriously love this feature.
+I seriously love this feature, which YNAB calls “roll with the punches.”
 It makes spending less than we budget feel like a fun game.
 (Ok, so our idea of fun may not be your idea of fun…)

 If we spend less, we get to click the fun green button and move the money to the debt category.
 Then we make a random extra bonus payment towards our loans.
 If you don’t have debt, move the extra money into a fun savings category!